-I am currently the Chief Executive of English Heritage the body that the government set up to advise on England’s historic environment.
-We are the institutional descendants of the Ancient Monuments Department of the Office of Works set up in 1912.
-My time at EH has been devoted to finding ways of making heritage protection fairer and more effective; and making sure that our wonderful heritage plays a positive role in improving the quality of people’s lives.
-As protecting heritage is a technical process, in fact part of England’s planning system, I have spent a lot of time over the last ten years working on improving heritage protection law, government planning guidance and working on training projects with central and local government.
+For thirteen years I was the Chief Executive of English Heritage the body that the government set up to advise on England’s historic environment.
+English Heritage was the institutional descendant of the Ancient Monuments Department of the Office of Works set up in 1912.
+My time at EH was been devoted to finding ways of making heritage protection fairer and more effective; and making sure that our wonderful heritage plays a positive role in improving the quality of people’s lives.
+As protecting heritage is a technical process, in fact part of England’s planning system, I spent a lot of time working on improving heritage protection law, government planning guidance and working on training projects with central and local government.
 I know this sounds unglamorous, but it is essential if English society is to effectively identify what is important and protect it for future generations.

-Underpinning my work at EH has been a fierce determination to develop its intellectual and professional expertise.
-English Heritage is an expert organisation and relies entirely on the knowledge and experience of its staff.
-As a consequence I’ve been really keen on developing a research strategy and conservation principles; the development of new research techniques; the publication of groundbreaking research; major research excavations and collaborative research projects in a wide range of disciplines.
+Underpinning my work at EH was a fierce determination to develop its intellectual and professional expertise.
+English Heritage was an expert organisation relying entirely on the knowledge and experience of its staff.
+As a consequence I’ve was really keen on developing a research strategy and conservation principles; the development of new research techniques; the publication of groundbreaking research; major research excavations and collaborative research projects in a wide range of disciplines.

-English Heritage also manages the English part of the National Heritage Collection of ancient monuments and historic buildings.
+English Heritage also managed the English part of the National Heritage Collection of ancient monuments and historic buildings.
 These are over 420 sites that belong to the government ranging from Stonehenge to Dover Castle.
-I have set out to achieve three things with these: to make sure that every one of them has modern, clear and engaging interpretation, is presented appropriately and has suitable visitor facilities; to make sure that they are in good condition and that we know how much we will need to spend to keep them in good condition; and to eliminate the financial operating deficit for opening the sites to the public.
-Over the last six years great progress has been made on two of these ambitions: the operating deficit is down to £2m from over £8m a year; membership numbers are up from 300,00 to one million; more than 160 sites have been redisplayed with new interpretation and exhibitions.
-But the maintenance deficit is growing because of the appalling financial settlements we have had from government.
-Currently the deficit is at around £60m.
+I set out to achieve three things with these: to make sure that every one of them has modern, clear and engaging interpretation, is presented appropriately and has suitable visitor facilities; to make sure that they are in good condition and that we know how much is needed to keep them in good condition; and to eliminate the financial operating deficit for opening the sites to the public.
+During the late noughties great progress was been made on two of these ambitions: the operating deficit was down to £2m from over £8m a year; membership numbers were up from 300,00 to one million; more than 160 sites were redisplayed with new interpretation and exhibitions.
+But the maintenance deficit was growing because of the appalling financial settlements the organisation got from government.
+In 2014 the deficit was at around £60m.

-I’m also very keen that everything we do is based on solid intelligence.
-And this has led to a series of initiatives:
+I was also very keen that everything we did was based on solid intelligence.
+And this led to a series of initiatives:

-- The first was Heritage Counts, the annual state of the historic environment report now in its eleventh year.
+The first was Heritage Counts, the annual state of the historic environment report – still going strong.
 This is a compendium of heritage data gathered so that we can begin to discern trends and argue for the nation’s heritage from an empirical base.

-- The second has been the gradual development of Heritage at Risk which started as a list of buildings at risk in London and is now moving to a comprehensive list of all designated heritage at risk across the country.
+The second was the gradual development of Heritage at Risk which started as a list of buildings at risk in London and moved to a comprehensive list of all designated heritage at risk across the country.

-- The third and most recent is the creation of the National Heritage Protection Plan.
+The third and most recent was the creation of the National Heritage Protection Plan.
 This is a plan that identifies what the most important heritage is, what the threats are to it and what mitigations are likely to be effective.
-This process now drives our budgeting decisions.

-Over the last four years a number of major historic sites have been purchased to save them; Ditherington Flax Mill in Shrewsbury, the world’s first Iron framed building; Apethorpe Hall, a very important seventeenth century country house at risk and the Birmingham manufactory J.W.
+We also saved a number of major historic sites: Ditherington Flax Mill in Shrewsbury, the world’s first Iron framed building; Apethorpe Hall, a very important seventeenth century country house at risk and the Birmingham manufactory J.W.
 Evans a unique Victorian factory containing a complete archive.
 There is more information about my work in this area on the Saving Buildings page.